 Individuals/Personal Service Company (PSC)

 An intermediary may be another individual, a partnership, an unincorporated association or a company.
-If the personal services of the individual were provided under a contract directly between the individual and themselves, the individual would be regarded as an employee of the business.
+If the individual provided their personal services under a direct contract with the business, the business would regard the individual as an employee.
 This is the same kind of employment status test based on case law that businesses and agencies have to consider when they hire staff directly.

 Sole Traders and the Self-Employed vs Employees

 IR35 is only applicable to limited company directors.
 It is a matter of judgement whether the nature of and manner in which the services provided point to employment or self-employment.
-However, if a sole trader works for a client on a contract basis in a way in which could be deemed “disguised employment”, then the end client is at risk of being considered the employer and being held responsible for the individual working inside IR35.
+If a sole trader works for a client on a contract basis in a way that suggests “disguised employment,” authorities may classify the end client as the employer and hold them responsible for the individual working inside IR35.
 In this situation, the client would be liable for the unpaid PAYE, National Insurance and Employers National Insurance, not the sole trader.

 When will new changes to IR35 happen?

 The new tax rules apply to amounts paid from 6 April 2020, therefore current contracts may be affected.
 On 7th February 2020 HMRC published a minor change to the implementation of the rules, which means they will only apply to payments made for services provided by PSCs on or after 6th April 2020.
-The outcome of the implementation review should be known by the end of February 2020.
+Authorities should announce the outcome of the implementation review by the end of February 2020.

 Timings to consider: